PGP1/rbpi-core/README.md

 - Each raspberry pi will have an unique id.
 - On first run:
-	- Hash token is saved in local sqlite3 under rbpi-rmit-iot.db
+	- Hash token is saved in local sqlite3 under *.db
 	- New folder data is created
 - Data files are saved as format: ID-day-month-year-hour-min-sec.csv